Oetker Hotels: History

 The company's hospitality business first started in 1870, when Villa Soleil in Cap d'Antibes opened as a writers' retreat and later became the celebrated Hôtel du Cap-Eden-Roc.
 After the success of Villa Soleil in Cap d'Antibes, Brenners Park-Hotel & Spa in Baden-Baden happened to be the first "real" hotel operated by the August Oetker family.
 More hotels were gradually added, including the Hotel Le Bristol in Paris and the Château Saint-Martin & Spa in Vence.
+In 2026, the group opened its first hotel in the United States.

 Locations

 The company runs a number of hotels and country estates under the brand Oetker Hotels.
 The portfolio currently includes the following properties, excluding additional private villas and residences.